martinmenchon/Hackintosh-Toshiba-L55W-C5320/README.md

 ## Not Working:

-- HDMI audio (I will try to fix it in the next days)
+- HDMI audio (work in progress)
+- Input jack micro (work in progress)
-- IMessage and FaceTime (I will try to fix it in the next days)
+- IMessage and FaceTime (work in progress)

 ## Clover:
 - Version 5119